hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 4. Why we choose to make good **impressions** over meaningful impact

-One of the most profound states I have read was Taleb's perspective on alternative histories.
+One of the most profound statements I have read was Taleb's perspective on alternative histories.

 > I start with the platitude that one cannot judge a performance in any given field (war, politics, medicine, investments) by the results, but by the costs of the alternative

 In truth, the quote above was the sole inspiration for this post.
-While I am sure Taleb's intention was not hovering over the field of cybersecurity, I find that we can take.
+While Taleb's thoughts were likely not hovering over the field of cybersecurity, I find that this statement clearly reflects what practitioners in information security keep in mind.

 Many of the topics Nassim Taleb writes pertains to the role randomness plays in financial markets.
 You learn plenty on common misunderstandings of statistics and probability.
 However, to my surprise (and delight), many of the arguments made in the book are deeply rooted in timeless principles of human behavior.